Table of Contents

 The best way to judge whether a MiM is worth it is to look at return on investment in simple terms: how much you pay, how fast you get placed, and what kind of salary you can expect after graduation.
 At the top end of the market, the latest official school data shows strong outcomes, but it also shows that ROI depends heavily on the school.
 A top-ranked MiM can lead to fast placement and strong salary growth, while a weaker program can make the recovery period much longer.

-For example, HEC Paris lists its Master in Management tuition at €57,700.
+For example, HEC Paris lists its Master's in Management tuition at €57,700.
 On its official program page, HEC also reports 99% employment within three months and an average salary of €121,000 three years after graduation.
 That is a strong long-term ROI signal because it shows both quick employability and strong salary growth over time.

 London Business School shows a similar pattern, though the reporting format is different.
-Its official fee for the 2026 Masters in Management intake is £52,950.
+The official fee for the 2026 Master's in Management intake is £52,950.
 In the latest MiM employment report for the graduating class of 2024, LBS reports that 93% of students secured an offer within three months of graduation.
 The same report shows an overall mean accepted salary of £44,541, and 52% of students who accepted an offer also received other compensation or bonuses.
 This matters because it shows that even the starting package can go beyond base salary.

 The key point is that not all salary figures measure the same thing.
 HEC publishes an average salary three years after graduation, while LBS reports salary at the point of accepted job offers.
 So these numbers should not be compared as exact like-for-like figures.
 Still, they clearly show the same pattern: top MiM programs can deliver strong career outcomes, especially when they combine brand value, recruiter access, and high placement rates.